-Select a reputation category This field allows applying the filter rule to hosts whose public IP addresses have been classified in one of the predefined reputation categories: anonymizer: proxies, IPv4 to IPv6 converters. botnet: infected hosts running malicious programs. malware: hosts distributing malicious programs phishing: compromised mail servers. • scanner : hosts that conduct port scanning or launch brute force attacks. • spam : compromised mail servers. • tor exit node: endpoint servers of the Tor network.
+Select a reputation category This field allows applying the filter rule to hosts whose public IP addresses have been classified in one of the predefined reputation categories: anonymizer: proxies, IPv4 to IPv6 converters. botnet: infected hosts running malicious programs. malware: hosts distributing malicious programs phishing: compromised mail servers. scanner: hosts that conduct port scanning or launch brute force attacks. spam: compromised mail servers. • tor exit node: endpoint servers of the Tor network.
 Bad: groups all of the above categories.
-NOTE Since the reputation of a public IP address may border on two categories (botnet and malware), and this field only allows one category to be selected, you are advised to use the " bad " group for optimum protection.
+Since the reputation of a public IP address may border on two categories (botnet and malware), and this field only allows one category to be selected, you are advised to use the " bad " group for optimum protection.
 Other host categories are also available to facilitate the setup of filter rules for Microsoft Online solutions: Exchange online: servers that host the corporate mail application.
 Microsoft Identity and authentication: authentication servers used for accessing Microsoft Office 365.
-Office 365: servers that host the Microsoft Office 365 storage and office tools solution.
-Office online: servers that host the free online office tools solution Microsoft Office 365.
-Sharepoint online: servers that host the online collaborative solution Microsoft Sharepoint. • Skype Enterprise Online : servers that host the professional version of the instant messaging solution Skype.
-Microsoft: groups all categories of machines that host Microsoft services online.
+Office 365: servers that host the Microsoft Office 365 storage and office tools solution. • Office online : servers that host the free online office tools solution Microsoft Office 365.
+Sharepoint online: servers that host the online collaborative solution Microsoft Sharepoint.
+Skype Enterprise Online: servers that host the professional version of the instant messaging solution Skype.

-Enable filtering based on reputation score Select this checkbox in order to enable filtering based on the reputation score of hosts on the internal network.
-To enable host reputation management and to define the hosts affected by the calculation of a reputation score, go to the Application protection > Host reputation module.
+Enable filtering based Select this checkbox in order to enable filtering based on the reputation score of hosts on the internal network. on reputation score To enable host reputation management and to define the hosts affected by the calculation of a reputation score, go to the Application protection > Host reputation module.
 Reputation score This field allows selecting the reputation score above which ($>$) or below which ($<$) the filter rule will apply to the monitored hosts.